 Of the seven main routes for climbing Mount Kilimanjaro, the Machame route is by far the most popular choice.
 About 50% of all climbers, choose the Machame route for good reason.
 The climbing is challenging, but not overwhelming.
 The scenery on the Machame route is absolutely amazing and by climbing to high altitude during the day and sleeping at a lower altitude at night, this route prepares climbers for proper acclimatization.
 It is also one of the cheaper routes due to its easy access from Moshi and the shorter itinerary of either 6 or 7 days.

 The Machame route is better known as the Whiskey route, given its reputation for being a tough, but a rewarding climb.
-Unlike the gradual incline and hut accommodations found on the Marangu Route, the climbers that chose the Machame hike will find steeper trails, for longer distances, and will sleeping in tents.
+Unlike the gradual incline and hut accommodations found on the Marangu Route, the climbers that chose the Machame hike will find steeper trails, for longer distances, and will be sleeping in tents.
 Overall the Machame route is an excellent choice for climbing Mount Kilimanjaro.

 How Much Does It Cost To Climb Mount Kilimanjaro Via the Machame Route?